-Bounding Boxes for the two regions used for training.
-The brighter area can be used as input, but is never evaluated sub-grid residing within the corresponding weather services analysis region (including the 5° border) as described above input region (see Table 2) from the ERA5 data.
-The same crop is applied to the label data We use this smaller crop instead of the complete region to increase the number of training samples, reduce the memory footprint on the GPU during training and to ensure that all input dimensions are multiples of 8.
-The extracted label data is also cropped by removing each vertex, where neither the vertex itself nor a neighbor neighboring vertex is located within the erop region.
-We applied a random horizontal and vertical flip as data augmentation to extent of the ERA5 crop.
-To further increase sample count for our datasetvia data augmentation we also perform random horizontal and vertical flips on the data.
-It is important to note that, whenever data is horizontally (vertically) flipped the sign of the input variable v(u) has to be flipped as well-

-For vertical flips the same has to be applied to the u input variable, as these variables describe a vector field rather than a stationary value.
-Flipping of the data might also lead to a better representation of fronts in the Southern Hemisphere, which seem to be mirrored "at the equator (see video supplement Niebler (2021)).
-We added random dropouts into each of our encoding layers with a 0.2 dropout rate in order to reduce overfitting.
+In each epoch and for each timestamp we randomly select one of the available weather service labels for the given timestamp.
+Depending on which weather service was chosen we crop a $128 \times 256$ pixel sized sub-grid residing within the corresponding weather services input region (see Table 2) from the ERA5 data.
+We use this smaller crop instead of the complete region to increase the number of training samples, reduce the memory footprint on the GPU during training and to ensure that all input dimensions are multiples of 8.
+The extracted label data is also cropped by removing each vertex, where neither the vertex itself nor a neighboring vertex is located within the extent of the ERA5 crop.
+To further increase sample count via data augmentation we also perform random horizontal and vertical flips on the data.
+It is important to note that, whenever data is horizontally (vertically) flipped the sign of the input variable v(u) has to be flipped as well, as these variables describe a vector field rather than a stationary value.
+Flipping of the data might also lead to a better representation of fronts in the Southern Hemisphere, which are "mirrored" at the equator (see video supplement Niebler (2021)).

-270 2.2.3 Training
+2.2.3 Training

 Our model is trained using stochastic gradient descent with Nesterov momentum of 0.9 to minimize the loss function.
-The initial learning rate is set to $0.005 \cdot \#Ranks$, where #Ranks corresponds to the number of processes used for the parallel training.
+The initial learning rate is set to $0.005 \cdot \#Ranks$ , where #Ranks corresponds to the number of processes used for the parallel training.
 We train the network for several epochs.
 Within each epoch the algorithms randomly trains on a permutation of the complete training data set.
 Every 10 epochs we measure the training loss.
-If the test loss does not improve for 10 test phases we divide the learning rate by 10 up to a minimum of $1e - 7 \cdot 10^{-7}$ and reset the count, if the learning rate was changed.
+If the test loss does not improve for 10 test phases we divide the learning rate by 10 up to a minimum of $10^{-7}$ and reset the count, if the learning rate was changed.
 If the test loss does not improve for 20 test phases (200 epochs) and we cannot reduce the learning rate anymore we stop training.
 Additionally we set a maximum of 10000 training epochs or 3 days time as stopping criteria.
 At each test step, we save a snapshot of the network if the test loss is better than the currently best test loss.
 Our final network is the resulting network which yielded the lowest test error.

-280 2.2.4 Loss and Evaluation Label Extraction
+2.2.4 Label Extraction